Pennsylvania Department of Health

 Health Care Oak Building

-Based on a Revisit to a Medicare/Medicaid Recertification Survey completed on June 26, 2024, it was determined that The Quadrangle was not in compliance with the following requirements of the Life Safety Code for an existing Nursing health care occupancy.
+Based on a Medicare/Medicaid Recertification Survey completed on April 22, 2025, it was determined that The Quadrangle was not in compliance with the following requirements of the Life Safety Code for an existing Nursing health care occupancy.
 Compliance with the National Fire Protection Association's Life Safety Code is required by 42 CFR 483.90(a).

-This is a two-story, Type II (111), protected noncombustible structure, which is fully sprinklered.
+This is a two-story, Type II (111), protected noncombustible building, that is fully sprinklered.

 Plan of Correction: